Docs

 bunx --bun velyx@latest init

-If you want a non-interactive setup with defaults:
+For a non-interactive setup with defaults:

 npx velyx@latest init --defaults